 Making Homemade Nut Milk is a breeze.
-With simple ingredients & a nut bag, you’ll avoid the extra additives found in store-bought & make delicious lattes!
+With simple ingredients & a nut bag you’ll avoid the extra additives found in store-bought milk.
+Then you can make this delicious Trader Joe’s cookie butter latte!

-To make nut milk all you need is:
+To make nut milk you need these items:

 - organic nuts